bigchaindb/bigchaindb/docs/source/nodes/setup-run-node.md

 If you're curious about the RethinkDB config file, there's [a RethinkDB documentation page about it](https://www.rethinkdb.com/docs/config-file/).
 The [explanations of the RethinkDB command-line options](https://rethinkdb.com/docs/cli-options/) are another useful reference.

 TODO: Explain how to configure the RethinkDB cluster to be more secure.
+For now, see the [RethinkDB documentation on securing your cluster](https://rethinkdb.com/docs/security/).

 ## Install Python 3.4+